To the Members

 RELATED PARTY TRANSACTIONS:

-During the financial year 2015-16 your Company has entered into transactions withrelated parties as defined under Section 2(76) of the Companies Act 2013 read withCompanies (Specification of Definitions Details) Rules 2014 which were in the ordinarycourse of business and on arms' length basis and in accordance with the provisions of theCompanies Act 2013 Rules issued thereunder.
+During the financial year 2020-21 your Company has entered into transactions withrelated parties as defined under Section 2(76) of the Companies Act 2013 read withCompanies (Specification of Definitions Details) Rules 2014 which were in the ordinarycourse of business and on arms' length basis and in accordance with the provisions of theCompanies Act 2013 Rules issued thereunder.
 There are no materially significant relatedparty transactions made by the Company with Promoters Directors Key Managerial Personnelor other designated persons which may have a potential conflict with the interest of theCompany at large.
 Thus disclosure in Form AOC-2 is not required.

 The details of the related party transactions as required under Indian AccountingStandard (Ind AS-24) are set out in Note to the standalone financial statements formingpart of this Annual Report.

-LOANS AND INVESTMENTS:
+LOANS GUARANTEES OR INVESTMENTS:

 Details of Loans Guarantees and Investments covered under the provisions of Section186 of the Companies Act 2013 are given in the notes to financial statement.